 If a search shows we do not have it, ask us for it.
-John Wiswell, firstname.lastname@example.org, or contact your subject librarian.
-I check the Library catalog, check Swank, Kanopy, and Docuseek2 (see below), and then do a web search on: "movie title" streaming.
+Contact your subject librarian.
+We check the Library catalog, check Swank, Kanopy, and Docuseek2 (see below), and then do a web search on: "movie title" streaming.
 Sometimes it's easy and inexpensive to get a library version.
 Other times, the movie is available streaming to individuals, but not for libraries.

 Usually our streaming videos are available when you need them, just as our other electronic resources (databases, journals, ebooks) are.

 Three exceptions are Swank, Kanopy, and Docuseek2 collections.
 Swank movies must be requested by faculty and are then available for students through specific AsUlearn courses only.
 Kanopy (Kanopy's catalog) and Docuseek2 films (catalog) are usually requested by faculty (and could be added to AsULearn).